The availability of buildings open to the public changes continuously, the following is just an example of a possible itinerary.

 Herculaneum is not as big as Pompeii, it can be visited thoroughly in about 2 hrs.

-The first approach is spectacular: all of the ancient town laying at the bottom of an archaeological hollow about 60 feet deep.
-From the top you can see the entire excavated area at once, dominated by the impressive bulk of Mt.
+The first approach is spectacular: all of the ancient towns lying at the bottom of an archaeological hollow about 60 feet deep.
+From the top, you can see the entire excavated area at once, dominated by the impressive bulk of Mt.
 Vesuvius in the background: a stunning view and a great photo opportunity!

-At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilised boat and some fishing tools.
+At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilized boat and some fishing tools.

-Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince tree were replanted following the evidence of carbonized roots of these ancient fruit tree.
+Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.

-You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant, in fact next door you have a store with its counter, containers for food and wine and the wooden shelves carbonised still hanging on the walls!
+You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant, in fact, next door you have a store with its counter, containers for food and wine and the wooden shelves carbonized still hanging on the walls!

 Then you will discover the Bath House (an ancient Spa), still covered with mosaics.
 It will introduce you to the world or Roman Daily Care and social life: a gym, a changing room, a tepid room, a hot room and at last a cold tub.

 Nearby the Grande Palestra – large outdoor Gym – a glorious public sporting place to see.
 It still lays buried for about 3 quarters, but we can move into the cross-shaped pool to feel like an ancient archaeologist moving under the volcanic couch.

 And of course not to be missed is at least one of the nearly intact private houses, according to availability, where to admire luxurious mosaics, frescoes, and statues.